-Once you setup a migration project with the EBF Onboarder, you will be asked to define the target system and to insert your tenant ID (see chapter 03).
+Once you setup a migration project with the EBF Onboarder, you will be asked to define the target system, the National Cloud and to insert your tenant ID (see chapter 03).
 You can optionally insert your account details to check the registration status:

 02.1.2.
 Using your own app